Skip to main content

 4. Regional team notified; Connie drafts engineer briefing for the next visit.

-Cases and teams are intentionally lightweight: enough structure to close the loop, not another enterprise ITSM rollout.
+Cases and teams are intentionally lightweight: enough structure to close the loop with status, participants, linked jobs, and ownership.

 Why the substrate makes coding agents viable

-Without a prepared layer, every agent session must re-parse messy worksheets, guess which account record is meant, and re-derive relationships that should already exist.
-That is slow, expensive, and fragile.
-VH3 AI front-loads enrichment, multi-entity resolution, and graph linking at ingest.
+Prepared context is what makes coding agents useful in field service.
+Each session can start from enriched jobs, resolved accounts, and linked history.
+VH3 AI front-loads enrichment, multi-entity resolution, and linking of jobs, customers, sites, and history at ingest.
 Coding agents then generate thin applications that call well-shaped endpoints.
 You are not paying an LLM to rediscover your operation on every click.

 Built to be built on.
 Your people, solving their own problems, on their own terms.